BillQuain/Tactical_Chicken/README.md

 ## **1.2 Document Conventions**

-Times New Roman font used throughout the document.
+This is a markdown format file.
 There are multiple chapters with sections, a table of contents, and multiple appendices.

 ## **1.3 Intended Audience and Reading suggestions**